-These drugs have legitimate medical uses, but they are also being used in unintended ways and for durations longer than necessary, and they are often diverted or sold to those who do not have legal prescriptions or genuine conditions requiring these medicines.
+These drugs all have legitimate medical uses, but they are also being used in unintended ways and for durations longer than necessary, and they are often diverted or sold to those who do not have legal prescriptions or genuine conditions requiring these medicines.

-Prescription Drug Abuse Trends for Texas
+Prescription Drug Addiction in Texas

-According to the report “Substance Abuse Trends in Texas,” hydrocodone is the most prevalent prescription opioid used for nonmedical purposes in the state.
+According to the report “Substance Abuse Trends in Texas,” hydrocodone is the most prevalent prescription opioid used for nonmedical purposes in Texas.
 The report also indicates an increasing problem with abuse of codeine cough syrup and attributes the rise, in part, to music promoting “sippin’ syrup” and several cases of popular singers getting in trouble because of their use of “syrup.”

-Trends in Texas center around illicit pain clinics, pharmacies and physicians.
+Trends in Texas center around illicit pain clinics, pharmacies, and physicians.
 The most desired pharmaceuticals continued to be the three that constitute what is known as the Houston Cocktail: hydrocodone, carisoprodol (Soma), and alprazolam (Xanax).
 The DEA reported prescriptions from Houston pain management clinics were filled in pharmacies as far north as Oklahoma, as far east as Alabama and as far west as El Paso.

 Large numbers of patients from Louisiana and other states travel to the Houston area for the purpose of prescription fraud.
 Pill crews recruit “patients” to fraudulently obtain multiple prescriptions from pain clinics, which are filled at local pharmacies and then given to the pill crew leader for illicit distribution.
 Houston area physicians were also found to be mailing prescriptions to patients in other states—primarily Louisiana and Mississippi.

-Monitoring Abuse and Controlling Diversion
+Monitoring Prescription Drug Abuse and Controlling Diversion

 Texas House and Senate committees continue to examine ways to limit prescription drug abuse and agree that Texas should interactively share its drug monitoring database with other states.
 State lawmakers also propose that doctors should be encouraged to use online databases identifying patients who “doctor shop” for medications.

-Naloxone Available Without A Prescription
+Naloxone Available Without A Prescription for Texans

 Another recent effort to combat the increase of deaths from opioid overdose involves the drug naloxone.
 Naloxone can be administered to someone actively overdosing on opioids and can reverse the effects of opiates almost immediately.